-The Tier 3 assessment of the Kelso and Campbellville water supplies is complete and the findings incorporated into the updated assessment report for the Halton Region Source Protection Area.
-The systems were deemed to be at moderate risk with no existing significant threats occurring.
+The Tier 3 assessments are complete and the findings of the Kelso and Campbellville water supply study are incorporated into the updated assessment report for the Halton Region Source Protection Area.
+The Kelso and Campbellville systems were deemed to be at moderate risk with no existing significant threats occurring.
 There are two reports that detail model development and calibration and the assessment of risk to the water supplies.
 They are available on the Technical Reports webpage.
-The policies that address potential future significant threats to the water supplies are included in the source protection plan.
+The policies that address potential future significant threats to these two water supplies are included in the source protection plan.

 The Tier 3 assessment of the Greensville water supply determined that the system was at low risk for water quantity issues.
 The reports are available on the Technical Reports webpage.
 No policies are required to be included in the source protection plan when a system is at low risk, thus, the findings will only be included in an amendment to the assessment report for the Hamilton Region Source Protection Area.
 This update will be finalized once the ongoing Class Environmental Assessment for the new backup well is complete in early 2018.